Eometheous/Cave-Explorer/docs/expert_users/README.md

 NOTE!!!
 You cannot connect to the database without my hidden API key.

-This means logging in does not work locally.
+This means logging in and signing up does not work locally.

 The database is linked to the Vercel project so I cannot separate them.